Tag Archives: travel tips

 • If you lose your key, ask for a new room or have the lock or electronic key card changed.

-When You Leave Your Hotel Room
+When Leaving Your Hotel Room

 • When you leave your room, always leave the television on.